Topic Specific Vocabulary

-- One must not unnecessarily interfere in someone else’s life.
+- One must not unnecessarily interfere in someone personal life.

 Involve – contain as a part

-- Teamwork is a way through which each person gets involved to do thw work delegated.
+- Teamwork is a way through which each person gets involved to do the work delegated.

 Highlight – an area of lightness in a picture.

-- Important points must be highlighted in a text.
+- Important points must be highlighted to make it easier for the student to revise the text.

-- .
-It is important to install good machinery for better working in an organization.
+- It is important to install upgraded machinery in factories for maximizing output.

-Posture – the arrangement of the body and its limbs.
+Posture – the arrangement of body and its limbs

 - One must sit in correct body posture in order to avoid various heath issues.